 You can see the result of that shift was arms deal numbers jumped for France, UK and Spain:

-A certain Austrian passport for an American millionaire with a Saudi address and stamps from France, UK and Spain now just needs to be held up to a 1980s calendar of deals:
+The answer in part might be a guy who founded his own financial firm in 1982.
+His peculiar Austrian passport with a fake name, a Saudi address and stamps from France, UK and Spain now just needs to be held up to a 1980s calendar of major arms deals:

 The Shadow World and BAE Files have a Compendium at Tufts that summarize the significance of this passport to already documented history:

 An investigation by the UK government’s Serious Fraud Office (SFO) uncovered ‘commission payments, or bribes, totaling as much as GBP 6 billion paid by BAE Systems to members of the Saudi royal family and others.